a1exxd0/market-aggregator/README.md

 # Running without binance and just Deribit
 cargo run
 ```
+# Notes on weaknesses
-Note: compiling without benchmarks enabled will drastically reduce time to compile and overall build size.
+- Compiling without benchmarks enabled will drastically reduce time to compile and overall build size.
+- I should've used streams and subscriptions instead of directly querying for the whole book on every refresh.
+This isn't really a scalable solution if I want to monitor a large number of spot market books.
+- Testing is kind of mediocre
+- I also can't really tell what `temporary storage optimised for time-series and tick-level data` is for, unless this means how are you storing orders.
+I use an ordered set for this.
+I implemented a `TimeSeriesArray` for you to have a look at with a bit of reference info but it's not actually used anywhere.
 # A checklist
 ## WebSocket Integration
 - [X] Implement proper connection management with auto-reconnection and error handling